Wall Street grows cautious but still optimistic: Reuters poll

 Strategists said among the biggest market risks is whether the U.S. and global economies are strong enough to handle much higher interest rates.

 The Federal Reserve is expected to hike rates in December for the fourth time this year, but signs of a slowdown overseas and recent market volatility have raised questions about how many rate hikes could come next year.
-[ECILT/US]

 With the U.S. market’s recent losses, many strategists said stocks are fairly priced at current levels.